litchiar/ShotSeqBench/README.md

 ## Datasets for Shot Sequence Order

-*Note: These datasets are from the recently submitted paper "In-depth Exploring Shot Sequence Ordering: Benchmarks, Metrics and Methods".*
+*Note: These datasets are from the recently submitted paper "Cinematic-Aware Shot Sequence Ordering: Benchmark Datasets, Kendall Tau Loss, and Cinematology Embedding".*

 ## Datasets List